Stress Response – Reacting vs Responding

 Negative Effects of Stress Response on Mental Health

-Living with a stress response on a regular basis is not sustainable.
+Living with a stress response on a regular basis is not sustainable because it leads to poor physical health by damaging our immune system and breaking down the body.

-If left untreated, the effects of stress on our body and mind starts a cycle that research has proven can lead to some of the following mental health issues:
+If left untreated, the effects of chronic stress on the body and mind starts a cycle that can lead to the following mental health issues:

 • Depression